Kardinya, Western Australia: Secondary

 Before there were any secondary schools in Kardinya, students attended various other schools, including Fremantle Boys' School, and Fremantle Girls' School.
 Students would cycle to Carrington Street and then catch a bus to Fremantle.
 Some students who attended Wesley College in South Perth would cycle along North Lake Road to Canning Highway, then catch a bus there.
 In 1960, Melville Senior High School was established.
-This was much closer to Kardinya, only a few kilometres north, making the journey to the nearest secondary school much shorter.
+This was much closer to Kardinya, only a few kilometres north.

 North Lake Senior High School opened in Kardinya on 4 February 1973 on its present campus at Winterfold Road (known then as Torquil Road).
-It was Kardinya's first secondary school.
 Before opening in Kardinya, the school operated for Year 8 students on the Melville Senior High School campus.
 It was initially going to be named Kardinya High School, but the name was changed before opening to show that its catchment covers the suburbs surrounding Kardinya as well.
-The school had 165 Year Eight and Nine students in 1973.
+The school had 165 Year 8 and 9 students in 1973.
 Upon opening, the facilities constructed were an administration block, a science and mathematics block, a canteen, a gymnasium and a library.
 Construction continued after the opening.
 Further facilities opened in the years following 1973, and on 29 March 1979, the school was officially opened by the minister for education, Peter Jones.

-In 1983, enrolments peaked at 935.
-After that, enrolments gradually declined.
+Enrolments peaked at 935 in 1983, after which enrolments declined.
 By 1995, the school had fewer than 400 students, and so the Department of Education changed the school to serve Year 11 and 12 students only, a new concept for Western Australian public schools.
 Alongside this, the school was renamed to North Lake Senior Campus.

-Governance
+Politics

 Local

 Kardinya is located in the City of Melville local government area.
 From January 1871, Kardinya was part of the Fremantle Road District (now known as the City of Cockburn).
 On 5 June 1901, the East Fremantle Road District was created, encompassing the modern-day City of Melville.
 It was soon renamed to the Melville Road District to avoid confusion with the neighbouring Municipality of East Fremantle (now known as the Town of East Fremantle) and to give the district its own identity.
 The Melville Road District became the Shire of Melville on 1 July 1961, following the enactment of the Local Government Act 1960.
-It became the Town of Melville on 26 September 1962, and finally, the City of Melville on 3 May 1968.
+It became the Town of Melville on 26 September 1962 and the City of Melville on 3 May 1968.